 Contemplating a legal career, I thought it was about time I set to work watching every single US legal drama on television.
 Don’t worry, I’m not under the impression that any of these shows are realistic in the slightest but legal dramas do tend to make for pretty juicy watching.
-I’ve already sped through Suits (review of season 1 and season 2)and How To Get Away With Murder so I thought I’d turn to something with more of a ‘serious’ air – CBS’ The Good Wife.
+I’ve already sped through Suits (review of season 1 and season 2)and How To Get Away With Murder so I thought I’d turn to something with a more ‘serious’ air – The Good Wife.

 Each episode follows the same sort of framework: a new case with some sort of home drama on the side.
 There are some story arcs which run throughout the entire season but each new episode brings fresh drama with it and you’re never sure what you’re going to get next.
 The legal cases that Alicia works on are hugely varied, which is partly what makes the show so interesting.
 From divorce to life insurance to murder, all these cases test the moral compasses of the characters involved and there’s always a twist half-way through to throw everything you thought you knew out the window.

 The protagonist, Alicia Florrick, played by Julianna Margulies, is the character who really makes the show great.
 For anyone thinks that Mrs Florrick is, as the title would suggest, merely a ‘good wife’, you could not be further from the truth.
 Instead of choosing to play the victim after her husband’s scandal, she throws herself in the deep end, reigniting her legal career.
 This is no mean feat for someone who’s been out of this cut-throat business for over ten years, but she manages to hold her ground.